kmdouglass/website/posts/testing-simulation-code.md

     return np.std(std_sampling_distribution)
 ```

 Of course, the value of `n` in the function above is arbitrary.
-From what I can tell, setting `n` to be the size of the data is somewhat standard practice, but I cannot tell you why that is.
+From what I can tell, setting `n` to be the size of the data is somewhat standard practice.

 ### Automated Hypothesis Testing